RoboHubEindhoven-User/ur3_ros_assignment_2/README.md

 # Things you need to build:

 - A statemachine to preform diffrent steps
+- Add the gripper service to your statemachine.
 - A controller for Moveit! ([tutorial](http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/move_group_python_interface/move_group_python_interface_tutorial.html#getting-started))

 This can be inside of one single program.
 You can also devide them into two diffrent programs and connect them with a service.
 To do that look [here](http://wiki.ros.org/ROS/Tutorials/WritingServiceClient%28python%29)